-These documents, produced during the limited discovery that took place while this case was pending in the U.S. District Court for the Central District of California, relate exclusively to ports of entry under the responsibility of the Laredo Field Office and the San Ysidro port of entry.
+These documents, produced during the limited discovery that took place while this case was pending in the U.S. District Court for the Central District of California, relate exclusively to POEs under the responsibility of the Laredo Field Office and the San Ysidro POE.
 Additional discovery could reveal further details regarding the contours of the Turnback Policy.